-On the front behind the SEAT badge, a radar sensor has been installed to capture the traffic situation " Fig. 260.
+A radar sensor is installed on the front bumper to determine the traffic situation " Fig. 259.

 The radar sensor's visibility may be impaired by dirt, mud or snow, or by environmental influences such as rain or mist.
 In this case the adaptive cruise control (ACC) does not work.
 The instrument panel displays the following message: ACC: No sensor vision!
-If necessary, clean the SEAT badge area >> 0.
+If necessary clean the radar sensor " 0.